boschrexroth/ctrlx-automation-sdk/doc/package-manifest.md

-### Basics
+﻿### Basics

-An app can bring their own menu entries, use the reverse proxy infrastructure including permissions and use the solution for storage.
+An app can provide own menu entries, use the reverse proxy infrastructure including permissions and the storage solution.
 This document describes the different integration points and how they work.

-Essential for the integration points to work is the package-manifest.
-Beside the snapcraft.yaml, it has to be provided by the app to integrate probably into the ctrlX CORE ecosystem.
-Here is an example of a package-manifest.json:
+The package-manifest is essential for the integration points.
+Beside the snapcraft.yaml, it is strongly recommended that the app has to provide the package manifest to be integrated into the ctrlX CORE Ecosystem.
+Example of a package-manifest.json:

 ??? example